Bantay: Language

+Economy

+Bantay's main economic sectors are agriculture and commerce.
+Crop production and livestock raising form the agricultural activities of Bantay.
+Small retail shops and food enterprises are also present in Bantay.

 Government

 Local government

 Bantay, belonging to the first congressional district of the province of Ilocos Sur, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

 For the 2010–2013 term, Samuel C. Parilla was the elected mayor of the town (since 1988–1998; 2007–present), with Floro Jose P. Peredo, Sr. as the vice mayor.
 The municipality's Sangguniang Bayan members included William Pre, Roberto Reboroso, William Pacpaco, Ireneo Quintinita, Edilberto Mercurio, Nick Pamuspusan, Arnold Paz, and George Leones.
 Also in the Sangguniang Bayan were ABC President Gloria Ramirez and Sangguniang Kabataan Federated President Jonalyn Pre.